Milias/ParallelNbody/README.md

 # Summary
 - N-Body simulation program, for N > 1000.
 - Using CUDA for computing.
-- Barners-Hut algorithm for less complexity.
+- Barnes-Hut algorithm for less complexity.
 - 3D representation of final results using Unreal Engine 4.